aryarm/varCA/callers/README.md

 By providing a dash character `-` in the caller identifier, the caller script (ex: `gatk-snp`) can communicate to the pipeline that it requires input(s) from another special script with the same filename but without the characters after the final dash (ex: `gatk-snp` => `gatk`).
 The pipeline will run this separate script first but with the same parameters as the caller script, and the directory containing its output will be passed to the original caller script.

 By providing multiple dashes in your caller identifiers using this scheme, you may design complicated caller script heirarchies involving multiple levels of nesting.
-In a sense, you can create pipelines within the pipeline.
+In a sense, you can create small pipelines within the pipeline.